sixty-north/elm-price-chart/README.md

 few things:

 1. Include a `PriceChart.Model` in your model.
-2. Provide an "out message" type wraps `PriceChart.Msg`.
+2. Provide a message constructor wraps `PriceChart.Msg`.
-3. When your update sees this "out message", you must call `PriceChart.update` with the wrapped message and your `PriceChart` model.
+3. When your update sees this wrapepr message, you must call `PriceChart.update` with the wrapped message and your `PriceChart` model.
 4. Subscribe to `PriceChart.subscriptions`.
 5. Tell `PriceChart` the extents of the DOM element in which it is rendering.